 Rectal Foreign Body Overview

-The rectum is that part of the bowel leading to the anus, or back passage.
-Any object may be inserted or present in the rectum or anus.
-It should be removed to prevent serious complications.
+The rectum is that part of the bowel leading to the anus, the opening stool passes through to move outside the body.
+Any object inserted or present in the rectum or anus should be removed to prevent serious complications.

 Rectal Foreign Body Causes